claw-project/claw-compiler/INSTALL.md

-# Installation of the CLAW Fortran compiler
+# Installation of the CLAW Compiler

 ### Requirements

-The CLAW Fortran compiler has the followings dependencies:
+The CLAW Compiler has the followings dependencies:
 * Java 1.7 or greater
 * Ant 1.7.1 or greater
 * yacc, lex (For OMNI Compiler)